By Ethan Benjamin

 The challenge: You’re unaware about the best possible way to market the products/services.
 Your aim is to maximize your ROI with effective and targeted marketing.

-The solution: Again, it’s a useful idea to outsource the marketing part to another third party who has adequate expertise.
+The solution: Again, it’s a useful idea to outsource the marketing part to another third party, like a brand ambassador agency that has adequate expertise.
 Prepare a marketing budget and hand it over to them and they’ll chalk out an efficient marketing plan.
 Remember not to take the chance of experimentation at this stage.
 You can perform that later when you’ve a productive baseline.

 13. Strapped Budget